Newsletter No. 21 – Business Law

 Com.
 April 8, 2015 (n°13-14.447) FS-PBI:

-The Court of Cassation confirmed the appeal decision on the grounds that the various obligations imposed on the professional creditor are only legal obligations sanctioned by the forfeiture of the right to accessories of the claim and not the consideration for the obligation to the caution.
+The Court of Cassation upheld the Court of Appeal's decision, ruling that the various obligations imposed on the professional creditor are merely legal obligations, sanctioned by the forfeiture of the right to ancillary rights to the debt, and not the consideration for the guarantor's obligation.

 Transmission of the jurisdiction clause

-In the context of a dispute between a sub-purchaser and a supplier manufacturer established in the United Kingdom, the latter raised an objection to the jurisdiction of the French courts, by relying on the jurisdiction clause appearing in the initial contract, in favor of the English courts.
+In a dispute between a sub-purchaser and a UK-based manufacturer/supplier, the latter raised an objection to the jurisdiction of the French courts, relying on the jurisdiction clause in the original contract, which stipulated that the English courts had jurisdiction.

-Indeed, according to the court, the supplier manufacturer had accepted the delegation of the sub-purchaser which had been made by the purchaser.
-Therefore, in the absence of express will to the contrary by the parties, it was appropriate to apply, in the relations between the supplier manufacturer and the sub-purchaser, the clause conferring jurisdiction stipulated by the original contract.
-The Court of Cassation notes that it follows from the case law of the Court of Justice of the European Union (CJEU, 7 February 2013, Refcomp, C-543/10) that a clause conferring jurisdiction, agreed in a contract concluded between the manufacturer supplying goods and the purchaser thereof, cannot be invoked against a third party sub-purchaser who, at the end of a succession of property transfer contracts concluded between parties established in different Member States, has acquired this good and wants to take action against the supplier manufacturer for reimbursement of the sums paid by way of payment of the price of the goods, unless it is established that this third party has given his effective consent with regard to this clause in the conditions of the aforementioned text.
-Consequently, the Court reverses the judgment of appeal.
+The Court of Cassation notes that, according to the case law of the Court of Justice of the European Union (CJEU, 7 February 2013, Refcomp, C-543/10), a jurisdiction clause agreed upon in a contract between the manufacturer/supplier of goods and the purchaser thereof cannot be invoked against a subsequent purchaser who, following a series of contracts transferring ownership concluded between parties established in different Member States, has acquired those goods and seeks to bring an action against the manufacturer/supplier for reimbursement of the sums paid as payment for the goods, unless it is established that this third party gave their effective consent to the clause under the conditions set out in the aforementioned provision.
+Consequently, the Court quashes the appeal judgment.

 Com.
 March 3, 2015 (n°13-25.237) FD: